fbpx

 • Fees.
 Projects that want to carry out a vampire attack can offer lower fees and thus draw users away from the original project.

 • Lack of development.
-Projects in any crypto sector that truly stand still and do not follow the spirit of innovation are prime targets for a vampire attack.
+Projects in any crypto sector that literally stand still and do not follow the spirit of innovation are prime targets for a vampire attack.
 They will easily be overshadowed by competing, growing projects.

 How to avoid a vampire attack?